advancedroboticsaws/angel/README.md

 		```
 		/mcu_control/mega_base_ultrasonic_angelbot/lib
 		```
-	   Copy all contents inside and paste them into `../arduino/libraries` folder on your PC.
+	   Copy all contents inside and paste them to `../arduino/libraries` folder on your PC.
-	3.Make sure it has
+	3. Make sure it has

 		 ```
 		 #define MICROSECONDS_PER_TIMER0_OVERFLOW (clockCyclesToMicroseconds(8 * 256))